 Speedway – Community Connecting Through Creativity

-Speedway is the new venture from husband and wife team Debbie Young and Mark Stevens.
-Located on St Eanswythe Way, this two storey building will host clubs and social events for all ages to immerse themselves in music, poetry and art and various creative workshops.
-The couple have worked in TV and production for over 30 years and bring their expertise to Speedway.
+Speedway is the event space from Debbie Young and Mark Stevens.
+Located on St Eanswythe Way, this two storey building hosts clubs and social events for all ages to immerse themselves in music, poetry and art and various creative workshops.
+The team has worked in TV and production for over 30 years and bring their expertise to Speedway.
 It was named after a fairground sign Debbie found online.
 They needed somewhere to store the sign and the 14 banisters, two side steps, art panels and rounding boards that went with it.
 Now Folkelife spoke to them about their plans for connecting the community creatively.

 Debbie: “Although we met in London, Mark is from Folkestone.
 We’ve been together for 32 years and have a long history of visiting Folkestone.
 I went to University in Canterbury, and we used to love coming to the Sunday Market and the Rotunda.
 We moved down here in 2007 with our one year old and continued to commute up to London.
 Since 2015 I’ve been doing a lot of work in LA.
 I got a call from the winner of America’s Got Talent who was a magician, and I have a track record of working with magicians such as Derren Brown.
 Got the call on the Sunday and the following Saturday I’d moved over there to work.
 Mark was here with our three girls and I ended up living there for 6 months.
 But, in this job, you go where the money takes you.